Ask AI

 • Authentication: Use a username & password to authenticate

-• Result: The function establishes a secure FTPS connection to ftp.mywebsite.com, logging in as webmaster and navigating to the /public_html/marketing directory.
-The FTP_FOLDER output will be ready for further file operations, and FTP_STATUS will be SUCCESS.
+• Result: The application establishes a secure FTPS connection to ftps.marketingassets.net and navigates to the /campaigns/new_images directory.
+The FTP_FOLDER variable is ready for actions like uploading files, and FTP_STATUS is "SUCCESS".

-Example 3: Connecting to an SFTP server using a Private Key for automated backups
+Example 3: Connecting to an SFTP server using a Private Key for automated data sync

 • Inputs: